ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 const map<int> X = {a: 1};

 public function main() {
-   // Now results in an error.
+   // Now, this results in an error.
    X y = {a: 2};
 }
 ```